netbrain/zwift/README.md

 - `CONTAINER_EXTRA_ARGS=--cpus=1.5` will pass `--cups=1.5` as extra argument to docker/podman (will use at most 1.5 CPU cores, this is useful on laptops to avoid overheating and subsequent throttling of the CPU by the system).
 - `USER=Fred zwift` perfect if your neighbor fred want's to try zwift, and you don't want to mess up your zwift config.
-- `NETWORKING=host zwift` will use host networking which may be needed to have Zwift talk to WiFi enabled trainers.
+- `NETWORKING=host zwift` will use host networking which may be needed to have zwift talk to wifi enabled trainers.
-- `ZWIFT_UID=123 ZWIFT_GID=123 zwift` will run Zwift as the given uid and gid.
-By default Zwift runs with the uid and gid of the user that started the container.
+- `ZWIFT_UID=123 ZWIFT_GID=123 zwift` will run zwift as the given uid and gid.
+By default zwift runs with the uid and gid of the user that started the container.
 You should not need to change this except in rare cases.
 NOTE: This does not work in wayland only X11.
 - `WINE_EXPERIMENTAL_WAYLAND=1 zwift` This will start zwift using Wayland and not XWayland.
 It will start full screen windowed.

-You can also set these in `~/.config/zwift/config` or `~/.config/zwift/$USER-config` to be sourced by the zwift.sh script on execution.
+You can also set these in `~/.config/zwift/config` or `~/.config/zwift/$USER-config` to be sourced by the `zwift.sh` script on execution.

 ## How can I persist my login information so i don't need to login on every startup?